 Grooming your puppy should be fun and enjoyable for both of you.
 Try to make this a special time each day: watch your favorite TV show with you baby on your lap.
 Although it isn’t needed daily, doing this now will make sure that when the coat change happens, your puppy will be use to the routine.

 When your puppy reaches the dreaded 7-8 month coat change, your life will become a little stressed until all the puppy coat is gone (this usually will happen around 15-16 months old).
-Some people will opt to have the puppy cut down into a “puppy cut”; if you take this route, make sure that your groomer hand cuts the puppy down to about 3″ in length.
-If they use a clipper, the coat typically never comes back in as good as it started.
+Some people will opt to have the puppy cut down into a “puppy cut”; if you take this route, make sure that your groomer uses a comb on the clipper to cut the puppy down to about 3″ in length.
+If they use just a clipper, the coat typically never comes back in as thick as it was.
 Cutting the coat down will make your life easier.
 If you stay on your routine of brushing him/her out for about 15 min. a day and follow the tips (*) below, then you should not encounter too many problems.

 GROOMING TOOLS: